 What to Do After a Bad Job Interview

 Sometimes, no matter how much effort you put into preparing for an interview, something goes wrong.
 Maybe you woke up with a splitting headache or can't take your mind off a pressing personal matter.
-Whatever it is, circumstances may throw you off your "A game" and result in a poor performance during your interview.
+Whatever it is, circumstances may throw you off your "A" game and result in a poor performance during your interview.

 Here are three strategies you can use to recover from a bad job interview.

-1. Give Yourself Some Time
+1. Give Yourself Time After a Bad Interview

 A bad interview can leave you feeling frustrated and upset.
-Take some time (whether it's ten minutes or an hour) to reflect on the experience, but don't dwell on it for too long.
+Take some time (whether it's 10 minutes or an hour) to reflect on the experience, but don't dwell on it for too long.
 It's easy to spiral and become convinced that the interview went even worse than it actually did.
 Remember, this is only one opportunity, and there will be many more.

-2. Look for Lessons
+2. Look for Lessons From Your Poor Performance

 Once you've spent some time reviewing the interview, ask yourself if there is anything you can learn from your mistakes.
 Did the interview go poorly because you were late?
 Did you flub an answer to a common interview question?
 Did you fail to demonstrate your passion for the position?
 If you can identify the exact reason the interview went poorly, it can help you fix the problem, either with this position or by preparing differently for your next interview.

-3. Request a Second Chance
+3. Request a Second Chance at Another Interview

 No one wants to flub an interview, but employers are humans too and understand that people have bad days.
 If you think you've blown an interview, don't just give up.
 Although there's no sure-fire fix, it's always a good idea to send a thank you email after your interview, and it can't hurt to explain in the note why you were off your game.

 For instance, if you were feeling under the weather, you can send a thank you note saying you were feeling ill, and that it led to a poor performance that didn't demonstrate your qualifications and full interest in the position.
 Then, ask if there is any way you can meet a second time.
-Who knows, the employer may be impressed with your initiative and respect your desire to turn around a negative situation.
+Who knows?
+The employer may be impressed with your initiative and respect your desire to turn around a negative situation.